Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 ✔ Consistency with Companies House records

-A PO Box often triggers additional checks or rejection, especially during verification.
+A PO Box often triggers additional checks, delays, or compliance questions during verification.

 Can I use a PO Box if I also provide a street address?

-Yes — as long as the Registered Office is the street address.
+Yes — as long as the registered office is the street address.
+A PO Box may be used for general mail only.

 Can legal documents be served to a PO Box?

 Not necessarily.
-It needs to be a real deliverable street location suitable for statutory mail handling.
+It must be a real, deliverable location suitable for statutory mail.

 Founder takeaway

-you’ll usually need a real UK street address as your Registered Office.
+But for Companies House, HMRC, and bank verification workflows, you’ll usually need a real UK street address as your registered office.